jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-1/section-2/chapter-3.md

 - how much we should indulge in it, and
 - what will be the the sentiments of the cool and impartial spectator regarding it

 Magnanimity is the regard to maintain our own rank and dignity in society.
 It is the only motive which can ennoble resentment.
-It makes our behaviour must be=
+It makes our behaviour must be:
 - plain, open, and direct,
 - determined without positiveness,
 - elevated without insolence,
 - free from bad temper and offensiveness, and
 - generous, candid, and full of all proper regards, even for the person who has offended us.

 In short, our behaviour must show that our humanity remains.
-We must yield to revenge only=
+We must yield to revenge only:
 - from necessity,
 - in consequence of great and repeated provocations, and
 - reluctantly.